ctlab/samovar/README.md

 # Stable version usage <a href=""><img src="additional/logos/logo_02.png" align="right" width="150" ></a>

 ### Demo version
-Demo is now avialable at [demo](https://github.com/ctlab/samovar/tree/main/demo) repository.
+Demo for 0.2. is now avialable at [demo](https://github.com/ctlab/samovar/tree/main/demo) repository.
 To run it, install it and run demo.R

 ### R interface
 To use samovaR in R environment, use R_samova.R